 We see responsible supply chain as an opportunity.
-By prioritising sustainability in our selection and At AEL, we outlined supply chain management management of suppliers, we proactively minimise sustainability criteria for Tier 1 suppliers (highoverall risks, enhance our brand reputation, and dependency direct vendors with whom the Company attract a broader range of value chain partners.
-We had large volume engagements).
-Through procurement endeavour to lead the way by developing agile, resilient, decisions, the Company encouraged suppliers to embark sustainable, and profitable supply chains.
-Central to our on sustainability-linked measures.
-We are targeting to approach is our commitment to ESG principles, which implement a sustainability-based vendor ranking system we have integrated into our operations and Supply and use it in all procurement decisions.
-We focus on local Chain Management (SCM).
-By closely collaborating economic development by increasing our local sourcing with suppliers, we adhere to rigorous ESG standards, and procurement spend.
-We aim to mitigate risks through fostering transparency and ethical practices across the complete compliance with the environment, safety, and entire supply chain.
-Our sustainability endeavours extend labour regulations.
-We strive to create shared value by beyond mere compliance, and we aspire to generate encouraging sustainable business practices like climate positive impact on the communities and ecosystems in action plan, water management policy and human rights which they operate.
-As part of our suppliers' onboarding policy.
-The incorporation of sustainability within their process 100% of suppliers are screened on ESG and other operations has led to enhanced supply chain efficiency parameters through ARIBA portal. and profitability.
-Furthermore, this approach enables us to attract socially conscious investors who recognise the value of companies prioritising responsible practices and long-term value creation.
-Through our ESG-driven We consider our suppliers as value chain partners and approach, we set a commendable example for responsible sourcing and contribute to the broader transformation of supply chains on a global scale.
-By showcasing the benefits of sustainability and resilience, we inspire other companies to adopt similar practices and collaboratively work towards a more sustainable future.
+By prioritising sustainability in our selection and management of suppliers, we proactively minimise overall risks, enhance our brand reputation, and attract a broader range of value chain partners.
+We endeavour to lead the way by developing agile, resilient, sustainable, and profitable supply chains.
+Central to our approach is our commitment to ESG principles, which we have integrated into our operations and Supply Chain Management (SCM).
+By closely collaborating with suppliers, we adhere to rigorous ESG standards, fostering transparency and ethical practices across the entire supply chain.
+Our sustainability endeavours extend beyond mere compliance, and we aspire to generate positive impact on the communities and ecosystems in which they operate.
+As part of our suppliers' onboarding process 100% of suppliers are screened on ESG and other parameters through ARIBA portal.